 Features of pre-school education in Switzerland

-The process of education in preschool institutions in Switzerland is, first of all, in the conduct of various games.
+The process of education in pre-school institutions in Switzerland is, first of all, in the conduct of various games.
 In an unobtrusive form, teachers work together with children to pronounce the latter, sing together songs, read poems and stories, and also walk a lot.
 At the same age, the study of a foreign language begins (even two!).
 Almost all experienced teachers speak out against the standard curriculum, like at school.
-In other words, children of this age should not be given any amount of knowledge, which they need to remember and learn for the end of this stage of training.
+In other words, children of this age should not be given any amount of knowledge, which they need to remember and learn for the end of this stage of education.
 On the contrary, it is necessary to direct all efforts to the development of the personality of the child, the disclosure of his character, talent and abilities, which is the main principle of education in Switzerland - the orientation towards the individual.
 In the process of games, teachers can determine the interests and creative talents of each child, in order to subsequently work with everyone on his individual skills.
-At the end of the education in a pre-school educational institution in Switzerland, the level of academic knowledge of the Swiss is somewhat lower than that of his peers from Russia or any other country, but at the same time, the Swiss will have self-confidence, physical health, and, most importantly, , what they get and what they like, and what they can not and do not like.
+At the end of the education in a pre-school educational institution in Switzerland, the level of academic knowledge of the Swiss is somewhat lower than that of his peers from other country, but at the same time, the Swiss will have self-confidence and physical health.
 However, the Swiss can easily catch up with academic knowledge in primary school.

-Features of primary education in Switzerland for foreign children
+Features of primary education in Switzerland for foreign students

 In elementary school in Switzerland, one of the main disciplines is the study of a foreign language.
 Depending on the location of the school and the teachers, the academic load is determined (as a rule, it ranges from 24 to 32 academic hours of a foreign language per week).
 A distinctive feature of the elementary school in Switzerland is the fact that all disciplines are taught by one teacher.